Lee-Chun-Yi/NCKU-Quadrotor-Navigation/Matlab/README.md

 ## Folder Structure

 * `controller/`

-  Main Simulink control models for indoor flight with Crazyflie using a **two-layer PID architecture**.
+  Main Simulink control models for indoor flight with Crazyflie using a **dual-loop PID architecture**.

   * `2PID/controller.slx`